 Read up on the rules before you fly outdoors.
 One of the best sources of information is here: http://knowbeforeyoufly.org

 - Register your drone.
 Drones over 8.8 oz must be registered with the FAA.
 There is a one time fee of $5.00 for recreational users.
 Be sure to go directly to the FAA’s website and don’t be fooled by third party services that charge you extra money to register for you. https://registermyuas.faa.gov

 - You also have a responsibility to notify airports if you are

 flying within 5 miles

 This may sound intimidating at first but once you know the rules you’ll be fine.
-If you’re looking for a little help, I’ll be hosting a class for new drone owners in January 2018.
+If you’re looking for a little help, I’ll be hosting classes for new drone owners this spring.
 This is a 2-hour class which covers the following topics:

 - Fundamentals of drones and unmanned flight

 - Overview of the current technology on the market (Numerous drones will be available for you to see and interact with)